 - Resubmissions encouraged - authors are encouraged to include reviews and responses for previously rejected papers in their submission to IEEE VIS.

-- Optional single-blind or double-blind - reviewers’ identities are not revealed.
+- Optional single-blind or double-blind submissions - reviewers’ identities are never revealed.
 Authors may choose whether to anonymize their submission or not.

-- Author information frozen after abstract deadline - the author list for a submission MUST be complete by the abstract submission deadline on
+- Author information frozen after the abstract deadline - the author list for a submission MUST be complete by the abstract submission deadline on March 21.

 Formatting and Language Guidelines